hcp922/helenas-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

 Currently interning at Micron Technology.
-I am a fourth-year Ph.D. student in the Computer Systems Lab (CSL) at Cornell University, under the supervision of Professor José Martínez.
+I am a Ph.D. candidate in the Computer Systems Lab (CSL) at Cornell University, under the supervision of Professor José Martínez.
 I am interested in designing new architectures that blend the memory and processing units.
 I am currently part of the Center for Research in Intelligent Storage and Processing in Memory (CRISP) and Center on Durable, Energy-Efficient, Pausable Processing in Polymorphic Memories (DEEP3M).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-hcaminal.pdf" "newtab" >}}cv{{< /staticref >}}.